angular-package/angular-package/packages/core/packages/component-loader/ComponentLoaderClass.md

 * Easy way to create and destroy specified component.
 * `assign` method to set specific property value from source component to dynamic component.
 * `set` method to set specific property value in dynamic component or `get` to get property value from dynamic component.
-* `connect` method to make properties from source component connected with dynamic component.
+* `link` method to make properties from source component linked with dynamic component.
+* Possibility to change component holder property name.
-* Everything is well tested with jasmine.
+* Tested with jasmine.

 **Cons(-):**